-Booker’s last day at the helm of the City will be July 8.
-The City Council will discuss the search for his successor at its next meeting, Jan.
-25.
+Booker’s last day at the helm of the City will be June 3.

 “Michael Booker is among the finest city managers in Florida, and we are fortunate to have had him guide the Shores as it grew into the beautiful and well-run city it is today,” said Daytona Beach Shores Mayor Nancy Miller.
 “We wish Mike all the best as he retires and thank him for leaving us well-positioned for success as we move forward.”